Billaferd/QuantumNexus/Designers/CoreSetDesignAndMechanics.md

 Furthermore, the accumulation of these points serves a dual purpose: it acts as a pacing mechanism known as Theater Escalation.
 By calculating the Combined Supremacy Score (the sum of all players' current Supremacy Points), the game dynamically shifts through three distinct phases.

 The game begins at Theater Level 1: Logistics.
-During this phase, which lasts while the Combined Supremacy Score is between zero and seven, all players receive a standardized universal baseline salary of 15 Command Points (CP) at the start of every single round, completely divorced from Mission Card selection.
-The game enters Theater Level 2: Escalation the exact moment the combined score reaches eight points.
+During this phase, which lasts while the Combined Supremacy Score is between zero and five, all players receive a standardized universal baseline salary of 15 Command Points (CP) at the start of every single round, completely divorced from Mission Card selection.
+The game enters Theater Level 2: Escalation the exact moment the combined score reaches six (6) points.
 At this threshold, all passive abilities printed on players' Mission Cards become available, provided the player pays the dynamic runtime CP upkeep cost associated with the ability during their Activation Sequence, fundamentally altering the strategic landscape.
-Finally, when the combined board state reaches fourteen points, the game enters Theater Level 3: Climax.
+Finally, when the combined board state reaches ten (10) points, the game enters Theater Level 3: Climax.
 This detonation threshold allows the player to manually execute the massive, one-time rewards printed on the Mission Cards by sacrificing the required runtime CP cost during their Activation Sequence, often dictating the absolute conclusion of the match.

 ### **1.2 Deck Construction: The Strategic Foundation**